ABCxFF/diepindepth/protocol/outgoing.md

 ## **`0x08` To Respawn Packet**

-This peculiar single byte packet is sent whenever you move past the death screen and to the respawn screen.
-The use of this is so that the server can redirect you to new arenas if the arena you were in was closed.
-An example of this would be if you die while / after an arena is closing in dom, after you move to the respawn screen you will be redirected to the new arena.
+This peculiar single byte packet is sent whenever you move past the death screen into the respawn screen.
+The use of this is so that if the arena is closed the server can redirect you to a new arena or disconnect you to cause the client to connect to another server.
+An example of this would be after an arena is closing in dom, when you move to the respawn screen you will be redirected to the next game.

 Format:
 > `08`